desmonHak/kernel-callback-removal/NotifyRoutineKernelBypass/Readme.md

 - Familiarity with IDA

-- Windows kernel exploitation knowledge, including R/W primitives
+- Windows kernel exploitation knowledge

 ## Tools Used